SoftwareTestingFast/Project/README.md

 # Machine Learning in Test Automation

 The discipline of data science, which is continually expanding, needs machine learning.
 In order to educate computers to provide categorization or predictions, statistical approaches are applied, providing crucial insights into data mining activities.
-Then, with the use of these insights, software and corporate decision-making are affected, hopefully affecting important growth indicators.Machine learning mimics human learning by using data and algorithms, gradually improving its accuracy.According to Forbes, organisations that have used machine learning and AI-enabled technologies have seen a dramatic rise in consumer satisfaction.
+Then, with the use of these insights, software and corporate decision-making are affected, hopefully affecting important growth indicators.Machine learning mimics human learning by using data and algorithms, gradually improving its accuracy.According to Forbes, organisations that have used machinelearning and AI-enabled technologies have seen dramatic rise in consumer satisfaction.

-Writing test scripts with the necessary input values and running them to get the results involves using testing tools (like Selenium).
+1- Writing test scripts with the necessary input values and running them to get the results involves using testing tools (like Selenium).
 The tool will handle the remainder of the testing process; the only manual work required is defining the test case as a computer script.

-Despite its advantages, test automation has a disadvantage in that it need continuous monitoring when testing software is updated.
-ML steps in to take control of this problem; it assists in automatically creating and updating test cases, identifying mistakes, and enhancing the current code scope.
+2- Despite its advantages, test automation has a disadvantage in that it need continuous monitoring when testing software is updated.
+ML steps in to take control of this problem;

+3-It assists in automatically creating and updating test cases, identifying mistakes, and enhancing the current code scope.
 As a result, it helps businesses do more work of greater quality and quantity in less time.

 Additionally, the use of machine learning in test automation makes it possible to run every change and input through QA.
 It would take a lot of time and money to accomplish this through manual testing or even test automation.
-Working on machine learning
-Without relying on an existing equation to serve as a model, machine learning employs computational techniques to learn information directly from data.
+Working on machine learning Without relying on an existing equation to serve as a model, machine learning employs computational techniques to learn information directly from data.

 These are the three crucial elements of machine learning:

-# A Decision Process
+## A Decision Process
 Ml algorithms are frequently employed in decision processes to provide predictions or categorizations.
-The algorithms will estimate a trend in the data based on a certain data input, which may or may not be indicated. error function : An error function is used to examine the predictions made by the model.
+The algorithms will estimate a trend in the data based on a certain data input, which may or may not be indicated.

+## Error Function
+An error function is used to examine the predictions made by the model.
 If known cases exist, an error function may compare them to assess how accurate the model is.

-# Model optimization
+## Model optimization
 If the model did well on the training data sets, weights are changed to reduce the gap between the model prediction and the outstanding example.
 The algorithm would automatically update settings as it continued to assess and optimise the process until a limit was reached.

 # Automated Machine Learning
 The way that organisations of all sizes see data science and machine learning has